arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-9.md

 include_in_index: false
 ---
-There is another elementary way to sequence 2 parsers: to only return the parsed value of one and just ignoring the parsed value of the other one.
+There is another elementary way to sequence 2 parsers: to only return the parsed value of one and just ignoring the value of the other.

 WAT?
-Why one would possibly want to do that?
+Why one would possibly wish to do that?
 What's the point of parsing something only to discard its value?

-Well, think about it.
-I said "ignoring the parsed value of the other one", not "ignoring the other one" altogether.
+Well, think about it: I said "ignoring the parsed value of the other", not "ignoring the other" altogether.
 I mean, you will still run the parser you are going to ignore the result of.
 It will still fail if it does not like the input you are giving it.
-Indeed, it is possible that while parsing an input string you require something specific to be present, and yet you are not interested in getting back its value.
+Indeed, it is perfectly legit that, while processing an input string, you wish something specific to be present, and not to be interested in getting back its value.

 You have already strumbled upon this case.
 Remember when in [Chapter 2](/monadic-parser-combinators-2) we imagined a possible (exquisite)